Public Flower Gardens: Twin Cities Parks With Beautiful Gardens to Explore

 1 Theodore Wirth Parkway, Minneapolis, MN 55422

-Open: Most days 10 am-6 pm, except Thursdays 8 am-8 pm, and Closed on Mondays
+Open: Mid-April to Mid October, most days 10 am-6 pm, (Thursdays 8 am-8 pm; Closed Mondays)

 Admission: FREE

 Enjoy 15 acres of beautiful flowerbeds of native plants and wildflowers.
 Also, explore the woodland gardens for your favorite gnomes and fairies.
+Stop by the visitor shelter to learn more from the friendly staff and volunteers.
+Find upcoming events here.

 Eloise Butler Wildflower Garden House